epicjung/LVI_SAM_fixed/README.md

 - Custom extrinsic parameters are adopted in the code.
 - The original code assumes there are no translation between the sensors.
 Now extrinsic parameters including both translation and rotation among IMU, Camera, LiDAR in .yaml in the ```config``` folder are correctly used.
   - params_lidar.yaml: lidar to imu extrinsic (i.e. imu pose w.r.t lidar frame)
-  - params_camera.yaml: imu to cam, lidar to cam, lidar to imu extrinsic (sorry for cubersome process ;()
+  - params_camera.yaml: imu to cam, lidar to cam, lidar to imu extrinsic (sorry for the cubersome process...)

 ---